huyHA9597/InsuranceClaimSystem/README.md

 - CQRS with [MediatR](https://github.com/jbogard/MediatR)
 - [FluentValidation](https://fluentvalidation.net/)
 - [Entity Framework Core 8](https://docs.microsoft.com/en-us/ef/core/)
+- [Ardalis Result](https://github.com/ardalis/Result) and [Ardalis Result FluentValidation](https://www.nuget.org/packages/Ardalis.Result.FluentValidation) to behave as a standard Result wrapper type.
 - [xUnit](https://xunit.net/), [FluentAssertions](https://fluentassertions.com/), [Bogus](https://github.com/bchavez/Bogus)
 - [MudBlazor](https://mudblazor.com/)

-Afterwards, the projects and architecture is refactored towards the Vertical slice architecture style.
+Afterwards, the API project architecture is refactored towards the Vertical slice architecture style.

 ## Purpose of this repository

-Since the timeline is only 4 days for 3 parts (API, Test and Web), I wanted to create a simpler API solution that focuses on the vertical slices architecture style.
+Since the timeline is only 4 days for 3 parts (API, Test and Web), I wanted to create a simple API solution that focuses on the feature.
+The API architecture should be as simple as possible to anyone can quickly understand the logic.
+So I choose the vertical slices architecture style, an type of architecture that help us focus more on the business logic rather than the technical layers.

 Vertical slice architecture makes us stop thinking about horizontal layers and start thinking about vertical slices and organize code by **Features**.
 When the code is organized by feature you get the benefits of not having to jump around projects, folders and files.
 Things related to given features are placed close together.